ENGL 2105 : Workplace-Based Writing and Research

 If a baseball bat and a ball cost a total of $1.10, and the bat costs $1 more than the ball, then how much does the ball cost?

 If you answered ¢10 you were thinking.
 If you answered ¢5, you were thinking critically.
 The bat costs a dollar more than the ball.
 This example comes from a book you should read called Thinking: Fast and Slow, by Daniel Kahneman.
 The problem is our brain inclines us toward thinking the answer must be ¢10, and because we saw that "truth" in a flash, we embrace an error as if it were a fact, might even fight to defend it.
 If you dislike something you don't understand, that's thinking.
 If you like something because you are familiar with it, that's thinking.
 If you hang on to your initial opinions in the face of contradictory evidence, that's thinking.
 If you dislike people who disagree with you, that's thinking too.
 As you can tell from that list of inclinations toward errors, you should give up thinking.
 We resist critical thinking because thinking, going with our gut or our traditions, is fast and satisfying.
-The only thing better than getting the right answer is getting it quickly.
+The only thing more desirable than getting the right answer eventually is getting the wrong answer quickly.
 Critical thinking, on the other hand, is slow and cognitively taxing, and we don't always know the math (or logic or what someone else is thinking); we don't always know what we need to know in general and that makes us want to jump to something we do know rather than take the time to learn what we need to learn.
 A couple hours pondering hard problems and you're tired, everybody is.

 Getting the right answer doesn't help if you asked the wrong question.
-Don't just look for an answer; interrogate the question first.

 The goal of critical thinking is to overcome egocentricity.
 The goal of workplace-based writing and research is to overcome corporate bias.